dalibo/emaj/docs/en/statFunctions.rst

 The keyword *'EMAJ_LAST_MARK'* can be used as mark name.
 It then represents the last set mark.

 The function returns one row per table, even if there is no logged update for this table.
 In this case, stat_rows columns value is 0.

+Most of the time, the *stat_first_mark*, *stat_first_mark_datetime*, *stat_last_mark* and *stat_last_mark_datetime* columns reference the start and end marks of the requested period.
+But they can contain other values when a table has been added or removed from the tables group during the requested time interval.

 It is possible to easily execute more precise requests on these statistics.
 For instance, it is possible to get the number of database updates by application schema, with a statement like: